gabrielweyer/azure-functions-telemetry/README.md

 Demonstrates that our `TelemetryCounter` telemetry processor is being called:

 ![Our telemetry processor is even being called for requests](docs/img/telemetry-counter-is-being-called.png)

+Note that the processor is also called for request telemetry items.

 #### Custom In-Process V4 - ServiceBusExceptionThrowingFunction